harmonydata/harmonydata.github.io/content/en/blog/contribute-open-source-project.md

 * **Writing blog posts and articles:** Share your experiences with Harmony and inspire others to join the cause.
 * **Creating tutorials and videos:** Make Harmony approachable for beginners and showcase its potential to a wider audience.
-* **Promoting Harmony on social media:** Share the love on Twitter, Facebook, and beyond, using the hashtag #OpenSourceHarmony.
+* **Promoting Harmony as an open source project on social media:** Share the love on Twitter, Facebook, and beyond, using the hashtag #OpenSourceHarmony.

-**Ready to join Harmony open source project?** Head over to our GitHub repository at [https://github.com/harmonydata/harmony](https://github.com/harmonydata/harmony), explore the free web tool at [harmonydata.ac.uk/app](https://harmonydata.ac.uk/app), and dive into our documentation.
+**Ready to join the Harmony open source project?** Head over to our GitHub repository at [https://github.com/harmonydata/harmony](https://github.com/harmonydata/harmony), explore the free web tool at [harmonydata.ac.uk/app](https://harmonydata.ac.uk/app), and dive into our documentation.
 We're waiting for you with open arms (and open-source code)!

-**Bonus Tip:** We also have a Docker container available, making it even easier to get started with Harmony.
+**Bonus tip:** We also have a Docker container available, making it even easier to get started with Harmony.
 Just check out our documentation for more details.